o7q/KineticDamage/README.md

 ---

 # ⚙️ Configuration
 ### This is the default configuration file for KineticDamage.
-It contains explanations for every confiurable option
+It contains explanations for every configurable option and acts as the tutorial.
 ```properties
 # KineticDamage config